jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/treatments.md

   With this treatment
   you acknowledge the existence
   of the vulnerability
-  and assign a treatment manager to it in order to ensure it is solved.
+  and assign an user to it
+  in order to ensure
+  it is solved.
 - **Temporarily accepted:**